 The Insurance Laws (Amendment) Act, 2015, increased the foreign shareholding limit in insurance companies from 26.0% to 49.0%, subject to the companies being Indian-owned and controlled, and to regulatory approval.

-During fiscal 2016, we sold a 6.0% stake in our life insurance subsidiary, ICICI Prudential Life Insurance Company, to financial investors, thereby reducing our share ownership in ICICI Prudential Life Insurance Company from approximately 74% to 68%.
-In fiscal 2017, we sold a further 12.63% out of our shareholding in ICICI Prudential Life Insurance Company through an offer for sale in an initial public offering of its shares.
-ICICI Prudential Life Insurance Company was listed on the National Stock Exchange of India Limited and the BSE Limited on September 29, 2016.
+During fiscal 2016, we sold a 6.0% stake in our life insurance subsidiary, ICICI Prudential Life Insurance Company Limited, to financial investors, thereby reducing our share ownership in ICICI Prudential Life Insurance Company Limited from approximately 74% to 68%.
+In fiscal 2017, we sold a further 12.63% out of our shareholding in ICICI Prudential Life Insurance Company Limited through an offer for sale in an initial public offering of its shares.
+ICICI Prudential Life Insurance Company Limited was listed on the National Stock Exchange of India Limited and the BSE Limited on September 29, 2016.
+During fiscal 2019, we sold an additional 2.0% out of our shareholding in ICICI Prudential Life Insurance Company Limited through an offer for sale by promoters through stock exchange mechanism.
+Our current shareholding in our life insurance subsidiary stands at 52.88%.
 During fiscal 2016, Fairfax Financial Holdings and ICICI Bank agreed that Fairfax Financial Holdings (through its affiliate) would increase its shareholding in ICICI Lombard General Insurance Company by 9.0%.
 The transaction was completed in March 2016, resulting in our share ownership in ICICI Lombard General Insurance Company reducing to 63%.
-In September 2017, we sold 7.0% out of our shareholding in ICICI Lombard General Insurance Company Limited in an initial public offering by the Company.
+In September 2017, we sold 7.0% out of our shareholding in ICICI Lombard General Insurance Company Limitedinan initial public offering by the Company.
 ICICI Lombard General Insurance Company was listed on the National Stock Exchange of India Limited and the BSE Limited in September 2017.
-Further, in November 2017, the Board of Directors of the Bank approved the sale of a part of our shareholding in ICICI Securities in an initial public offering, subject to requisite approvals and market conditions.
-There is no assurance that we will be able to complete the above sale as planned or that we will undertake further monetization of our investments in our subsidiaries, through public offering or otherwise, or of the level of valuation of the subsidiaries at which such monetization may take place.
+Further, in November 2017, the Board of Directors of the Bank approved the sale of a part of our shareholding in ICICI Securities in an initial public offering.
+Subsequently, in March 2018, we sold 20.78% out of our shareholding in ICICI Securities in an initial public offering by the Company.
+ICICI Securities was listed on the National Stock Exchange of India Limited and the BSE Limited in April 2018.
+There is no assurance that we will be able to undertake further monetization of our investments in our subsidiaries, through public offering or otherwise, or of the level of valuation of the subsidiaries at which such monetization may take place.
 See also "-While our insurance businesses are an important part of our business, there can be no assurance of their future rates of growth or levels of profitability".